staxmanade/javascript-promise-test/README.md

 ## Good luck!

 > P.S.
 I like to think I'm pretty good with promises, but I got question #3 wrong the first time I tried it :cry:.

+P.P.S.
+Read the [following post](https://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html) to get some background on the original tweet above (and the answers)